 Types of Outdoor Heaters

 This may be a good option for you if you’re looking for a heater with the highest heat output.
-Most free standing patio heaters currently on the market have a heating capacity of around 40,000 BTU’s.
+Most free standing patio heaters on the market have a heating capacity of around 40,000 BTU’s.
 Which is amazing if you think about it, that is more than enough to heat a small house.
-So, if you have a large backyard or outdoor space you would like to heat up during those cold months, a free-standing outdoor heater would do the trick.
+So, if you have a large backyard or outdoor space you would like to heat during those cold months, a free-standing outdoor heater would do the trick.

-These heaters are specifically designed to direct heat in a single direction.
+These heaters are designed to direct heat in a single direction.
 This does wonders in small areas where you may have flammable materials.
-Spot heaters are usually powered by electricity and can be very effective in a patio.
+Spot heaters are powered by electricity and can be very effective in a patio.

 So which of the outdoor heaters do you think would be the best solution for you?
-Our personal favorite would be a free-standing outdoor heater because of how much heat it can put out, but many people go for the ceiling heaters due to the looks of it.
+Our favorite would be a free-standing outdoor heater because of how much heat it can put out, but many people go for the ceiling heaters due to the looks of it.
 The choice is fully up to you, but make sure you do your research in order to make sure you’re purchasing the one that is the most suitable for your needs.

-An Introduction to the Types of Fuel Outdoor Heaters Use
+An Introduction to Fuel Outdoor Heaters Use

 Propane Patio Heaters